-Areas used for storage of human tissue for use in research must provide an environment that is safe for those working under the licence and preserves the integrity of the tissue.
+Areas used for the storage and use of human tissue must provide an environment that is safe for those working under the licence, preserving the dignity of the deceased and the integrity of the tissue.

 Refrigerators, freezers and other vessels which contain human tissue should be appropriately labelled so that staff are aware of the necessity to maintain the quality, safety and security of such material and prevent mix-ups with other tissues.